quarkhopper/Jet-Fuel/README.md

 ### `PUFF_CONTRAST`
 A number between 0 and 1 that determines the contrast of the fireball, regardless of spark color.
 This number actully is the __saturation value__ of the HSV color of the spark "puff" particle color.
 This puff is, by default, set to a monochromatic color in order to be illuminated by the associated point light.
 The point light color is set with the spark color option (see options above).
-### `UP_VECTOR`
-The direction fireballs travel.
-This direction is used with the location of the spark in relation to the fireball center to determine toroidal motion.
-By default, this is set to (0,1,0) to set fireballs moving upward, as one would expect on Earth with a hot fireball.
-If another direction is desired, it can be set here.
-This can also be set to (0,0,0) to simulate explosions in zero gravity.